 The access panel is located on the front fender, between front racks.
 To open the panel, unlatch, lift then remove it completely.

 - 1. Access panel

-- 2. Front racks
+- 2. Front rack

 - 3. Latch

 This panel allows an easier access to the service compartment.
-The service compartment contains different maintenance items like rear brake fluid reservoir, radiator cap, coolant reservoir and fuse holders (behind tool box).
+The service compartment contains different maintenance items like rear brake fluid reservoir, radiator cap, coolant reservoir and fuse holders.